-These sanctions are for any violation of the rules contained herein under the "Facts Outside Record" section and only for those specific rules.
+These sanctions are for any violation of the rules contained herein under the "Facts Outside the Record" section and only for those specific rules.

 - 1. Guidelines In determining whether a violation occurred and, if so, the severity of the violation, protest committees shall be guided by the following: - a.
-Whether the fact testified to was material: - b.
+Whether the fact testified to was material; - b.
 Whether the fact testified to was a necessary inference; - c.
 Whether the conduct was intentional or unintentional - i.
 In determining whether any facts elicited which violate the Necessary Inference Rule were intentional or unintentional, the protest committee shall consider: - 1. whether the fact was elicited more than once; - 2. whether the fact was argued by the team who elicited the fact in closing argument; and - 3. whether the advocate who elicited the fact attempted to address the fact by - a. withdrawing the fact; - b. asking the witness to clarify ("are you sure you have previously said..."); - c. moving to strike the fact; or - d. otherwise informed the presiding judge, scorers, and/or opposing advocates that the fact was unintentionally elicited. - 2.
 Suggested Penalties AAJ considers violations of this rule serious and wants protest committees to take violations seriously to discourage teams from violating the rule in this and future competitions.
 The following suggested penalties are not mandatory but shall be used as guidance for protests concerning this rule.
-Once a violation is found, points may be deducted from the score of the violating team in the following situations: - a.
-Material Violations: If the protest committee finds the violation to be material, they may deduct 3 5 points from the violating team's score on each ballot using the guidelines. - b.
-Non-Material Violations: If the protest committee finds the violation non-material, they may deduct at least one (1) but no more than two (2) points on each ballot using the guidelines. - c.
-Unintentional Conduct: If the protest committee finds that the conduct was unintentional, they may choose not to deduct any points.
+Once a violation is found, points may be deducted from the score of the violating team in the following situations:

-- 3. All protest point deductions should end in half-points (0.5, 1.5, 2.5, etc.).
+- a.
+Material Violations: If the protest committee finds the violation to be material, they may deduct 2.5 5.5 points from the violating team's score on each ballot using the guidelines. - b.
+Non-Material Violations: If the protest committee finds the violation non-material, they may deduct at least one half (.5) but no more than two and a half (2.5) points on each ballot using the guidelines. - c.
+Unintentional Conduct: If the protest committee finds that the conduct was unintentional, they may choose not to deduct any points. - 3.
+All protest point deductions should end in half-points (0.5, 1.5, 2.5, etc.).
 This ensures that deductions do not result in tied ballots. - 4.
 Additional Sanctions If the protest committee finds the severity of the violation to warrant sanctions more severe than point deductions, the protest committee may: - a.
 Require the offending team to forfeit a ballot; - b.
-Require the offending team to forfeit the round; - c.
+Require the offending team to forfeit the round via a "bye" for the other team (For ranking purposes in a qualifying round, a bye will count as a win and the team with the bye will be deemed to have had three ballots and the points equal to the average of the team's points from the two other qualifying rounds.); or - c.
 Disqualify the offending team from the competition.